-- without a valid South Florida Water Management District (SFWMD) Water Use Permit; or - 2. whose construction does not meet State or County standards; or - 3. which is not approved by Lee County Division of Natural Resources (hereinafter referred to as DNR) within 90 days of inspection completion; or - 4. whose purpose or use has been permanently discontinued; or - 5. which is in a such a state of disrepair that its purpose cannot be reasonably achieved; or - 6. acts as a source of ground water contamination; or - that is detrimental to water resources of the DNR or South Florida Water Management District (hereinafter referred to as SFWMD).
+- 1. without a valid South Florida Water Management District (hereinafter referred to as SFWMD) Water Use Permit; or - 2. whose construction does not meet current State or County standards; or - 3. which is not approved by Lee County Division of Natural Resources (hereinafter referred to as DNR) within 90 days of inspection completion; or - 4. whose purpose or use has been permanently discontinued; or - 5. which is in a-such a state of disrepair that its purpose cannot be reasonably achieved; or - 6. acts as a source of ground water contamination; or - that is detrimental to water resources of the DNR or South Florida Water Management District (hereinafter referred to as SFWMD).